wildtechgarden/server-alpine-linux-docs4web/src/kernel-and-hardware-notes/guides-for-setting-kernel-parameters.md

 `/media/mmcblk0p1/usercfg.txt`: The preferred location for setting certain hardware configuration options.

 `/media/mmcblk0p1/config.txt` : Is *replaced* on kernel updates so it is recommended that you do not use this location for your settings.
 Instead use *`usercfg.txt`*.
-Note that some parameters like `gpu_mem=32` will not be honoured in `usercfg.txt` and therefore you must edit `config.txt` and remember to update on kernel update. (see [Raspberry Pi firmware GitHub issue #1332](https://github.com/raspberrypi/firmware/issues/1332))
+Unfortunately, some parameters like `gpu_mem=32` will not be honoured in `usercfg.txt` and therefore you must edit `config.txt` and remember to update on kernel update. (see [Raspberry Pi firmware GitHub issue #1332](https://github.com/raspberrypi/firmware/issues/1332))